DashSlim/Angryshot/README.md

 AngrtShot
 ===

-    This is a new version of firmware for angrybird game cntroller project, I choose to drop the old repo name and most of the structures.
+    This is a new version of firmware for angrybird game cntroller project.
+    I choose to drop the old repo name and most of the structures.
     This is a USB slingshot toy dedicated to play Angry Bird Game.
     This is a USB slingshot toy, using arduino leonardo and Pro mini (v3.3).